statelyai/xstate/docs/guides/periods.md

 ### Periodic expressions on transitions <Badge text="4.4+" />

-Periodic events specified on the `every: { ... }` property can have dynamic priods, specified either by a string period reference:
+Periodic events specified on the `every: { ... }` property can have dynamic priods, specified either by a string interval reference:

 ```js
 const lightDelayMachine = createMachine(